marrink-lab/bentopy/README.md

 To set up a configuration for _pack_, you must define a space into which the structures will be packed.
 This space can be defined according to an analytical function, such as a sphere.
-But, _bentopy_ is also capable of packing arbitrary spaces provided as voxel masks.
+But, more interestingly, _bentopy_ is capable of packing arbitrary spaces.
+These spaces can be provided as voxel masks.
 Any boolean numpy array [stored as a compressed file (`.npz`)][numpy-npz] of the correct dimensions can function as a valid mask.

-The _mask_ subcommand provides a convenient and powerful means of setting up such masks based on your existing structures from the command line. _mask_ can be used to automatically or manually select different compartments as determined by [mdvcontainment][mdvc].
+The _mask_ subcommand provides a convenient and powerful means of setting up such masks based on your existing structures, right from the command line.
+_mask_ can be used to automatically or manually select different compartments as determined by [mdvcontainment][mdvc].

 ```console
 bentopy mask chrom_mem.gro mask.npz --autofill